jafioti/dataflow/README.md

 let pipeline = RandomLoader::new(vec!["file1.txt".to_string(), "file2.txt".to_string()])
       .map(|line| format!("Hello {}", line)); // Add hello to each line
 ```
 `map()` takes in a Node that processes a single sample at a time.
-If we want to do batch processing, we can use `.node()` which takes a Node that can process a batch at a time.
+If we want to do batch processing, we can use `.chain()` which takes a Node that can process a batch at a time.

 Important node: **All functions and closures are also Nodes!** This means that whenever we want to add a stateless transformation, we could simple use a function.
 In this case, the closure takes in a single datapoint and outputs a single datapoint.